Krka (Una)

 The Krka (Крка) river is a 6 km long tributary of the Una river.
-It is a border river, constituting natural border between Bosnia and Herzegovina and Croatia for about 5 km of its course.
-It is also important natural feature of the Una National Park.
+It is a border river, constituting the natural border between Bosnia and Herzegovina and Croatia for about 5 km of its course.
+It is also an important natural feature of the Una National Park.

 Special Reserve Krka

 The Krka's entire course together with its abounding wellspring is a part of the National Park Una, protected as a Special Reserve.
 The river rises at the foot of the specious plateau of Cvijetinić, with eponymous villages Veliki and Mali Cvjetnić.
 The Krka wellspring is karstic, characterized with large discharge, so that river itself is already formed and rich with water.
 Access to it through the canyon is cleared and marked but still quite demanding, and as part of tourist attraction it gives the possibility of full-day excursion through woods as well as barren karstic hills.
 The wellspring is in secluded valley, with an old mill is also still present.